 In essence, it is not usually a good idea to attempt to stretch a muscle that is in spasm/cramping.
-Tissues can go into spasm as protective (bracing or splinting) measure, due to a perceived risk of tissue damage control.
-Muscles can also “spasm or cramp” for other reasons including lack of fluids, vitamin and mineral deficiencies, over-shortening or extending tissue structures and other medical conditions.
-When the muscles are in “spasm or cramping” the fibres within the muscle tissues become highly contracted, which can prove very painful.
-Hence, apply force to lengthen these structures tends to result in further muscle contraction (a protective measure), more pain and even tear muscle fibres.
+Tissues can go into spasm as a protective (bracing or splinting) measure, due to a perceived risk of tissue damage.
+Muscles can also "spasm or cramp" for other reasons including lack of fluids, vitamin and mineral deficiencies, over-shortening or extending/stretching tissue structures and other medical conditions.
+When the muscles are in "spasm or cramping" the fibres within the muscle tissues become highly contracted, which can prove extremely painful.
+Hence, applying force to lengthen these structures tends to result in further muscle contraction (a protective measure), more pain and even the possibility of tearing additional muscle fibres.
 Foam Rollers effectively stretch muscles and other underlying tissues and so tend NOT to work well with muscle spasms or cramps.
 One can use Massage balls in two ways; similar to a Foam Roller or as a means of applying self-trigger point therapy.
 Trigger point therapy techniques in effect shorten a section of muscle fibres, which in turn can create a relaxation of the muscle fibres.
-The exact mechanisms regarding how all of this works are far from being completely understood, yet the author can see common links with Positional Release Technique (PRT) and Dry Needling.
+The exact mechanisms regarding how all of this works are far from being completely understood, yet the author can see links with Positional Release Technique (PRT) and Dry Needling.

 Massage Ball Versatility as a Roller and for TPT